jhumelsine/jhumelsine.github.io/table-of-contents.md

 The [Creational Design Patterns](https://jhumelsine.github.io/2025/07/18/creational-design-patterns.html) define techniques to acquire objects while encapsulating the object's concrete class type.
 They also provide object management techniques when a new object is not always needed.

 * [Factory](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html) – Allows an application to acquire an object reference without knowing class type and without having to call a `new()` constructor directly
 * [Abstract Factory](https://jhumelsine.github.io/2025/07/30/abstract-factory.html) – Applications often have multiple dependencies often resolved via a Factory.
 It's critical for these factory dependencies to be consistent within their environment.
 For example, resolving dependencies with some factories producing production references while other factories produce test references could lead to disaster.
-Abstract factory helps ensure that a set of factories return consistent depenency references.
+Abstract Factory helps ensure that a set of factories return consistent depenency references.
 * [Builder](https://jhumelsine.github.io/2025/08/08/builder-introduction.html) – Creates, assembles and returns a set of cohesive objects based upon a plan much like a blueprint.
 Builder is often used with [Composable Design Patterns](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html) to create and assemble the objects in the composition.
 The Builder pattern supports abstraction as well since different concrete Builders can resolve the abstraction within the same design allowing them to create and assemble different concrete instances of the same structure.
 * [Singleton](https://jhumelsine.github.io/2025/10/31/singleton.html) – Ensures that __only__ one object is created for a class type
 * [Flyweight](https://jhumelsine.github.io/2025/11/14/flyweight.html) (Also Known As _Multiton_) – Ensures that only one instance of an object will be created for a given set of intrinsic attributes
-* [Object Pool](https://jhumelsine.github.io/2025/11/28/object-pool.html) – Objects are created at start up and lent to the caller when requested
+* [Object Pool](https://jhumelsine.github.io/2025/11/28/object-pool.html) – Objects are created at start up and lent to the caller when requested, much like borrowing books from a public library
 * [Prototype](https://jhumelsine.github.io/2025/12/23/prototype.html) – Acquires a new object instance from an exsting object instance
 * [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) – Removes all dependency resolution from an application by transfering that responsibility to another entity whose sole responsibility is to configure and resolve object references for the application